Florence Pugh

 Florence Pugh in Little Women

-Simultaneously, the actress joined the Marvel Cinematic Universe, landing the role of spy Yelena Belova.
+Around the same time, Florence entered the Marvel Cinematic Universe as spy Yelena Belova.
 Like Black Widow (Scarlett Johansson), she received training in the Red Room.
-Florence later returned to this role in the series "Hawkeye", after which she began preparing for filming in the "Thunderbolts" movie from the fifth phase of the MCU.
+Florence reprised the role in the "Hawkeye" series and is set to appear in the upcoming MCU Phase Five film "Thunderbolts."

 Florence Pugh in Black Widow